 IDE: To Be Determined

-IntraWeb 14 and 16 support all the way back to Delphi/C++ 2009.
-For IntraWeb 14 that means twelve Delphi/C++ compilers, and for IntraWeb 16, thirteen compilers.
+IntraWeb 14 and 16 support back to Delphi/C++ 2009.
+Currently that means 13 Delphi compilers.
+Add in C++ and it doubles to 26.
 This really complicates the build process and complicates support issues as some are compiler specific.

-Upcoming releases of IntraWeb 14 and 16 will contain voluntary telemetry which will report via an HTTP call basic anonymous information about your IntraWeb installation and other relevant data.
+Newer releases of IntraWeb contain voluntary telemetry which will report via a HTTP call basic anonymous information about your IntraWeb installation and other relevant data.
 All data will be reported anonymously and will not contain any private or personally identifiable information.
 Examples of some data reported will be IntraWeb version, IDE Version, and an anonymous ID used to prevent duplicate entries in our logs from appearing as multiple installations.
 This is being implemented as part of the version update check that already exists in the IntraWeb IDE package.

 Using this data will allow us to get a better handle on how many users are using each of the varying Delphi/C++ versions and decide which IDE versions that IntraWeb 17 will support.